Original Creation Date: 2020-06-30 06:10:00 UTC

 Upgrades to CloudBees CD 10.0 LTS are supported from CloudBees Flow 5.x, 6.x, 7.x 8.x and 9.x versions.
 For complete install instructions, please see the Install section of the documentation.

 Contact Customer Support with questions related to this release by going to the CloudBees technical support site at https://support.cloudbees.com and submitting a support request.
-Improvement requests can be filed at https://www.cloudbees.com/feedback.
+Improvement requests can be filed at https://www.cloudbees.com after using the Feedback button.